Mount Adams Ski Descent

 Mt Adams Ski Descent Itinerary

 : Summit Mt.
-Adams and return to our camp at 9400', pack-up, and then descend the SW chutes route, or the route with the best skiing.
-We are typically back in Trout Lake by late afternoon and traditionally end the climb with burgers and beer in Hood River, OR.
+Adams and then descend the SW chutes route, or the route with the best skiing.
+Return to camp at 6200', pack-up and descend to the trailhead.
+We are typically back in Trout Lake by late afternoon and traditionally end the trip with burgers and beer in Hood River, OR.

 Mt Adams Southwest Chutes Ski

 This is one of the more classic ski lines in the State of Washington and was first skied in 1932.
 The actual ski line presents a bit over 4000 feet of skiable vert.
 You enter the chute at around 11,500' and the descent is between 35-45 degrees at its steepest section.
 Once at the bottom of the chute it is possible to traverse back over to the climbing route.
 In late spring this may require some time traversing snow-free areas, at which point we usually opt to ski the south ridge as it offers skiing all the way back to the trailhead.

 Mt Adams South Ridge Ski

 When the Southwest chutes are out of condition or we have a group of skiers looking for less steep skiing, this is the logical descent route.
 From just below Piker's Peak at 11,657' this presents consistent 25-30 degree skiing.

 A ski descent of Mount Adams is not extreme, but you do need to have a solid set of ski skills and be in good condition.
 Things you should feel comfortable doing include: skiing with a 28 lb. backpack, skiing a wide variety of snow ranging from powder to breakable crust to corn, and climbing and descending 3500-4500' on skis for 2-3 days.
 You cannot undertake the Mt.
 Adams ski program without any experience outside of a ski area.
 Most participants have some experience AT skiing with a guide, and show up with some recent ski tours under their belt.